Tornado Shelter: The Ultimate Guide to Building a Safe and Secure Storm Shelter

 Real-Life Example: A Tornado Shelter That Saved a Family

 In May 2013, an EF-5 tornado devastated Moore, Oklahoma, with winds over 200 mph.
 Thousands of homes were leveled, but the Johnson family survived unharmed—thanks to their FEMA-approved underground tornado shelter.
+Their investment in a tornado shelter—much like those found in the best storm shelters for Texas homes—proved to be truly life-saving.

 Types of Tornado Shelters